This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 If it’s with a third-party provider, select the option and follow the subsequent instructions to configure the DNS and create new ALIAS records.

-I will discuss in detail the quality of their customer service later in this post.
+I will discuss the quality of their customer service in detail later in this post.

 Performance and Server Speed